xo/usql/README.md

 ### macOS

-The recommended installation method on macOS is [via `brew` (see above)][via Homebrew] due to the way libary dependencies for the `sqlite3` driver are done on macOS.
+The recommended installation method on macOS is [via `brew` (see above)][via Homebrew] due to the way library dependencies for the `sqlite3` driver are done on macOS.
 If the following (or similar) error is encountered when attempting to run `usql`:

 ```sh